pwr-Solaar/Solaar/docs/index.md

 Up-to-date prebuilt packages are available for some Linux distros (e.g., Fedora 33+) in their standard repositories.
-If a recent version of Solaar is not available from the standard repositories for your distribution you can try one of these packages.
+If a recent version of Solaar is not available from the standard repositories for your distribution, you can try one of these packages.

 - Arch solaar package in the [extra repository][arch]